 Specifically, there are a large number of pharmaceutical and biotechnology companies developing or marketing treatments for cancer that would be competitive with QINLOCK and the drug candidates we are developing, if such drug candidates are approved.
 Many of these companies are developing cancer therapeutics that are also kinase inhibitors.
 Although there are currently marketed drugs that have activity in GIST through their targeting of primary and secondary KIT mutants, other than avapritinib for GIST PDGFRA exon 18 mutations only, no currently marketed drug directly targets certain secondary resistance mutations in KIT and PDGFRA, and no currently marketed drug provides coverage of all KIT and PDGFRA mutants.
-With respect to QINLOCK, there are a number of large pharmaceutical companies and biotechnology companies marketing small molecule drugs or biologic drugs for the treatment of GIST, including Blueprint Medicines Corporation, Novartis AG (Novartis), Pfizer, Inc., and Bayer AG.
-We are also aware of pharmaceutical and biotechnology companies developing drugs for the treatment of GIST including AB Sciences S.A., Arog Pharmaceuticals, Inc. (Arog), Chia Tai Tianqing Pharmaceutical Group CO.(CTTPG), LTD, Cogent Biosciences, Inc. (Cogent), Daiichi Sankyo Company, Limited (Daiichi), Exelixis, Inc., Immunicum AB (Immunicum), Jiangsu HengRui, Inc. (Jiangsu), Merck KGaA, Ningbo Tai Kang Medical Technology Co.
-Ltd, (NTKMT), Novartis, Taiho Pharmaceutical Co.
-Ltd, Theseus Pharmaceuticals (Theseus), and Xencor, Inc. Several of these programs are in clinical studies, including but not limited to Arog, CTTPG, Cogent, Immunicum, Jiangsu, NTKMT, and Theseus.
-Further, there are numerous companies marketing or developing antibodies and small molecules targeting CSF1R inhibitors for TGCT that we are seeking to target with our vimseltinib program, including Abbisko Therapeutics Co., Ltd., AmMax Bio, Inc., Daiichi, SynOx Therapeutics Ltd, and HUTCHMED (China) Limited.
+With respect to QINLOCK, there are a number of large pharmaceutical companies and biotechnology companies marketing small molecule drugs or biologic drugs for the treatment of GIST, including Blueprint Medicines Corporation, Novartis AG (Novartis), Pfizer and Bayer AG.
+We are also aware of pharmaceutical and biotechnology companies developing drugs for the treatment of GIST including AB Sciences S.A., Ascentage Pharma Group Inc. (APGI), Arog Pharmaceuticals, Inc. (Arog), Chia Tai Tianqing Pharmaceutical Group CO., LTD (CTTPG), Cogent Biosciences, Inc. (Cogent), Immunicum AB (Immunicum), Jiangsu HengRui, Inc. (Jiangsu), Ningbo Tai Kang Medical Technology Co.
+Ltd. (NTKMT), Novartis, Taiho Pharmaceutical Co.
+Ltd (Taiho), Theseus Pharmaceuticals (Theseus), and IDRx, Inc. (IDRx).
+Several of these programs are in clinical studies, including but not limited to APGI, Arog, CTTPG, Cogent, Immunicum, Jiangsu, NTKMT, Theseus, and IDRx.
+Further, there are numerous companies marketing or developing antibodies and small molecules targeting CSF1R for TGCT, including Abbisko Therapeutics Co., Ltd., AmMax Bio, Inc., Daiichi, Dragonboat Biopharmaceutical Company Limited, HXPharma, SynOx Therapeutics Ltd, and HUTCHMED (China) Limited.
 These programs are also in clinical studies for TGCT.
 In addition, pexidartinib is the only FDA approved product, which is indicated for the treatment of adult patients with symptomatic TGCT associated with severe morbidity or functional limitations and not amenable to improvement with surgery.
-With respect to DCC-3116, an ULK inhibitor designed to address mutant RAS and RAF cancers that entered a Phase 1 clinical study in the second quarter of 2021, we are aware of other companies that are advancing programs targeting ULK, including Endeavor Biomedicines, Inc., Erasca, Inc., Txinno Bioscience Inc. and Ailon Pharma Oy.
+With respect to DCC-3116, an ULK inhibitor designed to address mutant RAS and RAF cancers being studied in a Phase 1/2 clinical study, we are aware of other companies that are advancing programs targeting ULK, including Erasca, Inc. (Erasca), Txinno Bioscience Inc., and Ailon Pharma Oy.
+With respect to DCC-3084, we are also aware of pharmaceutical and biotechnology companies developing pan-RAF development candidates, including Day One Biopharmaceuticals, Inc. (Day One), Jazz Pharma Pharmaceuticals, Inc. (Jazz Pharma), F. Hoffmann-La Roche AG (Roche), Kinnate Biopharma Inc. (Kinnate), Erasca, Pfizer, Black Diamond Therapeutics, Inc., SpringWorks Therapeutics, Inc. (SpringWorks), Nested Therapeutics, METiS Therapeutics (METiS), Verastem, Inc. (Verastem), and Xynomic Pharmaceuticals Holdings, Inc (Xynomic).
+Several of these programs are in clinical studies, including but not limited to Day One, Jazz Pharma, Roche, Kinnate, Erasca, Pfizer, SpringWorks, Verastem, and Xynomic.